 Profit for the Year Attributable to Owners of the Parent

-The higher consolidated operating income absorbed the impacts of increases in income tax and profit for the year attributable to non-controlling interests.
-As a result, profit for the year attributable to owners of the parent rose 24.9% year on year to ¥494.5 billion.
+The higher consolidated operating income absorbed an increase in profit for the year attributable to non-controlling interests and other non-operating losses due to the liquidation of certain unprofitable overseas operations.
+As a result, profit for the year attributable to owners of the parent rose 10.5% year on year to ¥546.7 billion.

 Dividends per Share

-Full-year dividends per share were ¥70, up ¥13.33 year on year, representing a consolidated dividend payout ratio of 35.4%.
-Our dividend policy is to maintain the consolidated dividend payout ratio at a level above 35%, while taking into consideration the investments necessary to achieve growth and ensure stable business operations, and we plan to continue raising dividends through synergy between a higher consolidated dividend payout ratio and increasing earnings per share in line with higher operating income.
+We awarded full-year dividends per share of ¥85, up ¥15 year on year, amounting to a consolidated dividend payout ratio of 38.3%.
+Our dividend policy is to maintain the consolidated dividend payout ratio at a level above 35% while taking into consideration the investments necessary to achieve growth and ensure stable business operations, and we plan to continue raising dividends through synergy between a higher consolidated dividend payout ratio and increasing earnings per share in line with higher operating income.

-Equity attributable to owners of the parent increased mainly due to higher retained earnings, despite the increase in interest-bearing debt.
-As a result, the D/E ratio declined 0.01 percentage point from the previous fiscal year, to 0.37 times.
+Equity attributable to owners of the parent increased in line with the decrease in interest-bearing debt and increase in retained earnings.
+As a result, the D/E ratio declined 0.05 of a point from the previous fiscal year to 0.32 times.

-Capital expenditures in the mobile business were down ¥141.1 billion, to ¥338.0 billion, mostly due to a decline in investment in expanding service areas after the population coverage ratio of the 4G LTE (800 MHz) area surpassed 99%.
-This was despite the continued execution of investment primarily in wireless base stations and new and expanded switching equipment, to address data traffic.
+Capital expenditures in the mobile business were down ¥13.0 billion to ¥325.0 billion, mostly due to a decline in investment in expanding service areas after the population coverage ratio of the 4G LTE (800 MHz) area surpassed 99%.
+This was despite the continued execution of investment primarily in wireless base stations and new and expanded switching equipment to address increasing data traffic.

-In the fixed-line business, capital expenditures rose ¥4.8 billion year on year, to ¥193.4 billion.
-This was the result of continued spending on the expansion of fixed-line communications networks to handle the ongoing increase in mobile data traffic, as well as on new and expanded FTTH and CATV facilities.
+In the fixed-line business, capital expenditures remained level year on year at ¥194.3 billion.
+This was the result of continued spending on the expansion of fixed-line communications networks to handle the increase in mobile and other data traffic, as well as continued investment related to FTTH facilities.

-Net cash used in investing activities was ¥667.9 billion, ¥32.2 billion more than in the previous fiscal year.
-Cash was used mainly for the acquisition of shares of Jupiter Shop Channel Co., Ltd.
+Net cash used in investing activities was ¥637.2 billion, ¥30.7 billion less than in the previous fiscal year.
+The decrease mainly reflects decreases in capital expenditures and acquisitions of control over subsidiaries.

-Free cash flows―the total of operating and investing cash flows―amounted to ¥216.6 billion, down ¥116.4 billion from the previous fiscal year.
+As a result, free cash flows―the total of operating and investing cash flows―amounted to ¥523.8 billion, up ¥307.2 billion from the previous fiscal year.